nunit/docs/docs/articles/nunit/Towards-NUnit4.md

 ## Testing it out

+We have development packages deployed to a Myget feed, and now we have also added a github packages feed.
+If you're using the latter you need to authenticate yourself, once that is done anyone can grab from that feed.

+### Myget

 If you add our Myget source to your app's nuget feeds, you can try out the new features yourself.

 Add or modify your `nuget.config` to add the package resources such as below: